aliyun-beta/aliyun-oss-ruby-sdk/wiki/object_based/object.md

 It list results with prefix: pic and end with "/", for example: "pic-people/".
 More about the Paramters, visit: [BucketObjects#list](http://www.rubydoc.info/gems/aliyun-oss-sdk/0.1.1/Aliyun/Oss/Client/BucketObjects#list-instance_method)

+### Simulate Directory

+In OSS, there is not real directory, the direcory we have seen actually is object with key end with /.

+So, we can list objects by directory with prefix and delimiter.

+For example, We have four objects:

++ fun/movie/001.avi
++ fun/movie/007.avi
++ fun/test.jpg
++ oss.jpg

+There are two directory object: fun/ and fun/movie/;

+Now, If we invoke:

+1. list() will return 4 objects + two directory object;
+2. list(prefix: 'fun/') will return first 3 objects and two directory object;
+3. list(prefix: 'fun/', delimiter='/') will only return fun/test.jpg, fun/ and fun/movie/.

+So we can use this two paramters to list objects by directory.

+    require 'aliyun/oss'

+    access_key, secret_key = "your id", "your secret"
+    host = "oss-cn-hangzhou.aliyuncs.com"
+    bucket = "bucket-name"
+    client = Aliyun::Oss::Client.new(access_key, secret_key, host: host, bucket: bucket)

+    # list objects with prefix: fun/ and end with "/"
+    results = client.bucket_objects.list(prefix: 'fun/', delimiter: '/')

+    results.each do |object|
+      if object.is_a?(Aliyun::Oss::Struct::Directory)
+        puts object.key
+        sub_objects = object.list(delimiter: '/')
+      else
+        puts object.key
+      end
+    end

+Note: the results maybe instance of Aliyun::Oss::Struct::File or Aliyun::Oss::Struct::Directory, they are both subclass of Aliyun::Oss::Struct::Object, but Directory has method: #list to list objects under it.

 ### Get Object